protective and inflammatory bacteria that increase the risk of disease - breaking latest news - Breaking Latest News

 Measure the microbiota

-It’s actually not yet clear whether these differences in bacterial flora are the cause or the consequence of neurodegenerative diseases or if there is a mix of correlation.
-Certainly research is paving the way for the possibility of remodel the intestinal microbiota per to prevent o deal with the neurodegeneration. «Today, with the technologies available, we can measure all bacterial strains from a quantitative point of view, even if in truth many still don’t have a name and for many we don’t know their functions» underlines Cattaneo.
+It’s not actually yet clear whether these differences in bacterial flora are the cause or consequence of neurodegenerative diseases, or whether there is a mix of correlations.
+Certainly research is paving the way for the possibility of remodel the intestinal microbiota per to prevent o deal with the neurodegeneration.
+“Today, with the technologies available, we can measure all bacterial strains from a quantitative point of view, even if in truth many still don’t have a name and for many we don’t know their functions,” underlined Cattaneo.

-But we know that a microbiota is healthy when they are present abundant and diverse bacteria in order to perform various functions.
-As mentioned, several studies have shown that in patients with Alzheimer’s disease the microbiota appears a little poorer, with less diversification of bacterial strains and a smaller amount of those strains that are instead protective against inflammation
+However, we know that a microbiota is healthy when they are present abundant and diverse bacteria in order to perform various functions.
+As mentioned, several studies have shown that in patients with Alzheimer’s disease the microbiota appears a little poorer, with less diversification of bacterial strains and a smaller quantity of those strains which are instead protective against inflammation

 How to manipulate the microbiota (with probiotics ah hoc)